 Although sitting on the comfy couch in your pajamas might sound like a more comfortable way to work, you are at risk for musculoskeletal strain or pain from awkward sitting postures.
 Here are some tips for setting up a home office and preventing pain and injuries.
 Read More: 4 steps to a pain-free home office

 A balance disorder is a condition that makes you feel unsteady as if you are moving or spinning even though you are standing still or lying down.
 Studies indicate that “dizziness” is among the three most common complaints encountered in the primary care setting.
-Read More: Common Causes and Treatments for Balance Disorders
+Read More: Balance Disorders: Common Causes and Treatments